 2.1.
 Expensive Health Insurance

 Health insurance for freelancers in Germany is mandatory.
 And EXPENSIVE.
-There is no workaround it.
+There is no workaround for it.
 If you are a member of a public health insurance company, then you have to contribute at least 14% of gross income towards health insurance.

 This monthly premium increases with the increase in your income.
-I have to admit it hurts to see so much of your money go towards insurance, especially if you are a healthy individual and visit the doctor like…once a year.
+I have to admit it hurts to see so much of your money go towards insurance, especially if you are a healthy individual and visit the doctor…once a year.

 This is honestly one part of this freelance saga that pains me every time I look at my bank statement each month.
 However, you can still deduct health insurance as a business expense, so there’s that.